Why should I go to the Emergency Department or to Campus Health? How can they help?

 RAINN, the Rape, Abuse, and Incest National Network, has a detailed description of an evidence kit on their website.
-Even if you have choose to have evidence collected, it does not mean you are required to press charges or go to court.
+If you choose to have evidence collected, it does not mean you are required to press charges or go to court.
 You have the choice to think about it, and an evidence collection kit gives you the option later.
 The most important thing to remember about the evidence collection process that is entirely up to you, the survivor, how much evidence you want collected.
 The process can be difficult and invasive after an already-traumatic incident.

-Evidence collection can help you understanding more about the assault, particularly if you were under the influence of alcohol or other drugs at the time of the assault.
+Evidence collection can help you understand more about the assault, particularly if you were under the influence of alcohol or other drugs at the time of the assault.
 If you know you want to press charges against the person who assaulted you, it is strongly encouraged that you have evidence collected by medical personnel in order to gather and preserve physical evidence following a sexual assault or physical assault.
 Because there is a limited time window in which to collect evidence (generally 72 hours or as soon as possible after the assault), some individuals will choose to collect evidence even if they do not want to press charges at that time, but could be interested in pressing charges at a later date.

 What if I can’t afford to get treatment or don’t want my assault-related medical treatment reported to my parents’ health insurance?